Build vs Buy (Trading Platform)

 FIX looks simple until you run it in production: sequence numbers, resend requests, disconnect storms, partial fills, cancels, and session-level edge cases.

-5) Security & compliance realities
+5) Security & Compliance Realities

 • Authentication + optional 2FA